intuit/foremast-brain/CONTRIBUTING.md

 ## How to become a contributor and submit your own code

-### Contributor License Agreements

-We'd love to accept your patches!
-Before we can take them, we have to jump a couple of legal hurdles.

-Please fill out either the individual or corporate Contributor License Agreement (CLA).

-  * If you are an individual writing original source code and you're sure you own the intellectual property, then you'll need to sign an individual CLA.
-  * If you work for a company that wants to allow you to contribute your work, then you'll need to sign a corporate CLA.

 ### Contributing A Patch

 1. Submit an issue describing your proposed change to the repo in question.